Quodatum/app-doc/doc/readme.md

 UI is created in layout.xqm
 Angular app is <html ng-app="doc" ng-controller="AppController">

+## Framework
+An application has a name.
+The name must be a valid folder name server uses BaseX with RESTXQ client uses Angularjs
+Code layout
+/app
+/static/app

 ## json interface
 uses dice framework
 generic request parameters